High Weald

-Regenerative agriculture is a way of farming that works with nature and will help tackle climate change and ecological collapse.
+Regenerative agriculture is a way of farming that works with nature to help tackle climate change and ecological collapse.
 It is a grassroots revolution; a response by farmers to the environmental damage caused by conventional petrochemical industrial agriculture.

 • draw down carbon from the air and store it underground